 we use to pay the owner and calculate it from the exchange rate received on the

-2000 and in 2001 Doorways gave a refund to guests after they paid their
+2000 and in 2001 Doorways gave refunds to guests after they paid their

 final bill.
 Everyone was very happy then!
-For the beginning of 2008, we had to collect extra money.
-For the past couple of years, there has been no adjustment either way.
-Customers renting properties for 2012 for which the owners are paid in Euros may be charged a currency adjustment
+For the beginning of 2008, we had to collect extra money but for recent years, there has been no adjustment up or down.
+Customers renting properties for 2015 may be charged a currency adjustment